Electric Vehicle Fleet and Charging Infrastructure Planning: Literature Review

 \subsection{Electric Vehicles}

-Several papers have investigated the challenges posed by electric vehicle charging, considering the potential strain on electric grids and longer refueling times.
-Various studies propose different solutions, such as decentralized algorithms \citep{gan2012optimal,ma2011decentralized} for load distribution during nighttime, cost and emission-based delayed charging strategies \citep{wu2022smart}, and management of large-scale charging stations \citep{wang2016smart,mukherjee2014review}.
+Studies have explored challenges in electric vehicle charging, including grid strain and longer refueling times, proposing solutions like decentralized algorithms for night-time load flattening to avoid new demand peaks from EV commuters \citep{gan2012optimal, ma2011decentralized}, cost- and emission-based delayed charging \citep{wu2022smart}, and management of large-scale charging stations \citep{wang2016smart, mukherjee2014review}.
 Other related research explores the optimal deployment of charging stations \citep{paganini2022optimization} and the impact and implementation of battery swapping technology \citep{qi2023scaling,avci2015electric}.
-Notably, \cite{mak2013infrastructure} develop a robust optimization model for cost-effective infrastructure deployment of EVs with battery swapping, and \cite{he2021charging} propose a methodology for optimizing the location, size, and repositioning of charging stations in an electric vehicle-sharing system like car2go.
-Additionally, \cite{abouee2021adoption} investigate the viability and environmental impact of EVs in the vehicle-sharing market, highlighting the importance of charging speed and the number of charging stations.
-While these studies primarily focus on charging and repositioning aspects of EV-based systems, our work centers around infrastructure planning, specifically the analysis of charging station infrastructure and fleet size in a ride-hailing system where vehicles need to pick up customers before providing service.
+Notably, \cite{mak2013infrastructure} develop a robust optimization model for cost-effective infrastructure deployment of EVs with battery swapping, and \cite{he2021charging} propose a methodology for optimizing the location, size, and repositioning of charging stations in an electric vehicle-sharing system like car2go. \cite{abouee2021adoption} investigate the viability and environmental impact of EVs in the vehicle-sharing market, highlighting the importance of charging speed and the number of charging stations.
+While these studies primarily focus on charging and repositioning aspects of EV-based systems, our work centers around infrastructure planning, specifically the analysis of charging station infrastructure and fleet size in a ride-hailing-like system.
 Other related applications include optimal repositioning and recharging policies for electric bike/scooter sharing \citep{akturk2022managing, osorio2021optimal, greening2021effective}, vehicle-to-grid electricity selling \citep{zhang2021values}, and the integration of solar power generation with battery storage \citep{solar_operations, kaps2022privately}.